CADJPY Technical Analysis | Forexlive

 - Governor Ueda repeated once again that they won’t hesitate to take easing measures if needed and that they are not foreseeing sustainable price increases.

-- The Japanese CPIlast week showed that inflation pressures are easing although they remain well above the BoJ’s 2% target.
+- The Japanese CPIshowed that inflation pressures are easing although they remain well above the BoJ’s 2% target.

 - The latest Unemployment Rate remained unchanged near cycle lows.